easegress-io/easegress/doc/reference/filters.md

 * **mergeObject**: merge two or more objects into one, the type of the input objects must be `map[string]interface{}`, and if one of their field is also an object, its type must also be `map[string]interface{}`.
+* **jsonEscape**: escape a string so that it can be used as the key or value in JSON text.

 Easegress injects existing requests/responses of the current context into the template engine at runtime, so we can use `.requests.<namespace>.<field>`